hum-chand/hum-chand.github.io/_pages/about.md

 Hello..

 My name is Hum Chand and you have landed on my home page.
-The contents on the tab on top  will help you to navigate through my home page in case you feel like it [.. more details will follow soon]
+The contents on the tab on top  will help you to navigate through my home page in case you feel like it.

 Thanks for dropping by.
 <!--